Denver Nuggets with one hand on NBA trophy after taking 3-1 finals series lead

 Nikola Jokic again proved a mismatch for Miami with the Serbian posting 23 points and 10 rebounds.

-The Denver Nuggets are within one game of claiming their first NBA championship after dismantling the Miami Heat 108-95 in the fourth game of the NBA finals.
+The Denver Nuggets are within one game of claiming their first NBA championship after dismantling the Miami Heat 108-95 in the fourth match of the NBA finals.

-The Nuggets return to Denver for game five of the seven-game series, where they will aim to win the franchise’s first Larry O’Brien trophy in their 56-year history.
+The Nuggets return to Denver for game five of the seven-match series, where they will aim to win the franchise’s first Larry O’Brien trophy in their 56-year history.

-Nikola Jokic again proved a mismatch for Miami, wthe Serbian posting 23 points and 10 rebounds.
+Nikola Jokic again proved a mismatch for Miami, with the Serbian posting 23 points and 10 rebounds.

 He was ably supported by Aaron Gordon, who finished with a game-high 27 points in one of the best performances of his career.